 - Variable speed

-- Lock on button to mount the saw in a table
+- Lock-on button to mount the saw on a table

 - Plenty of power